How to schedule and automate your occasion-based marketing campaigns in WordPress

 This is probably one of the most-tried occasions in marketing to drive more sales.
 You pick up on special days in the calendar and offer relevant sales promotions on those days.
 It could be Christmas Day in Western countries or Hari Raya in south-east Muslim countries.
 Regardless, you just need to make sure that the holiday you have picked resonates with your brand and target market.
 For example, Valentine’s Day is a better choice for a confectioner than for a software company.

 Unlike news, these occasions are predictable, meaning that you can schedule and be prepared beforehand.
-In Growmatik, you can schedule and automate your occasion-based marketing campaigns to run on specific days of the year by sending emails, displaying marketing popups or personalizing website content.
+In Growmatik, you can schedule and automate your occasion-based marketing campaigns to run on specific days of the year by sending emails, displaying marketing popups or personalize your website content.
 Just go to the Automate page and create a new rule by clicking on the plus button.
 Now as the condition, choose Date > Specific date.
 Now pick up a holiday or event in the calendar.

 As an action, choose Show popup and create a new popup.
 You can use Growmatik templates or create a new popup that contains a message relevant to the spirit of the holiday or event.
 In this example, we crafted a popup for a confectionery online store to promote its special discounts on Valentine’s Day.
 You can further use Growmatik’s Coupon element to instantly generate ready-to-use discount coupons and place it inside the popup.